Rick Retro’s Reference Rundown #2: Header Block, Title Line

 In most cases I will have previously reviewed the original version of the work.
 If I haven’t, it's probably not currently available.

 A special case is that if a movie was originally released simultaneously in both 3D and 2D to movie theaters, I might watch and review the 3D version first.
-But I will treat the 2D version as the original version, and not use a Version Line, since home 3D televisions are no longer in production, and not easily available for most of my readers.
+But I will treat the 2D version as the original version, and not use a version portion on this line, since home 3D televisions are no longer in production, and not easily available for most of my readers.

-If a 2D movie is later upgraded to 3D for a new release, that will be apparent because the year on the Version Line for the 3D release will be different than the year on the Title Line for the original 2D release.
+If a 2D movie is later upgraded to 3D for a new release, that will be apparent because the year in the version portion of the Title Line for the 3D release will be later than the year on the Title Line for the original 2D release.

 When a new version has an official name, typically included on a DVD cover, for example, then I will capitalize the name on the Version Line.
 I will only use the word “Version” in those cases.